logo for an-insurance-agents-career.com

 for criteria one, two, and three.
 Looking at prospect ‘Obama’, he gets regular check-ups and exercise and is in good health.

-Therefore he would most likely have the insurability to qualify for life insurance (criteria one satisfied).
+Therefore he would most likely have the insure-ability to qualify for life insurance (criteria one satisfied).
 He has the “ability to pay” with his $400,000+ government salary (criteria two satisfied).
 He has an apparent planning need – two young daughters and a nonworking spouse (criteria three satisfied).
 Looks like a viable prospect so far…

 Moving to criteria four